mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Simple Echo with pingpong

 **Send**
-  How much of the signal to send into the delay buffer
+  How much of the signal to send into the delay buffer.

 **Delay**
-  Delay time (seconds)
+  Delay time in seconds.

 **Feedback**
-  Amount the echo fades each time it loops
+  Amount the echo fades each time it loops.

 **PingPong**
   As the ping-pong amount increases, increasing amounts of the echoed signal is